Zingsla/Study-Buddy/README.md

 * User can view their class schedule
 * User can add classes to their schedule
 * User can add blockout times to their schedule
+* User can remove classes/blockout times from their schedule
 * User can view details view of a class including other students in the class
 * User can view a list of students that share at least one class
 * User can view a list of their current study buddies
+* User can add other users as study buddies
+* User can remove study buddies
 * User can access other users' profiles to get their contact information
 * User can have schedules compared to find common free time
 * User can edit their profile
 * User can view other students' schedules through their profile
+* User can login through Facebook

 **Optional Nice-to-have Stories**

-* User can remove classes from their schedule
 * User can send study requests to other students through the app
 * User can find study groups for classes they are in
 * User can coordinate and create study sessions through the app